cse110-sp24-group29/cse110-sp24-group29/specs/adrs/051424-Excluding-3rd-party-login.md

 While discussing the login feature of the project, we had the idea of using google or other account logins to login to our website.

+## Decision Drivers

+* The login page should be fast and easy to use for users.
+* The login page should have few chances for problems.

 ## Considered Options

 * Include Google accounts to login